shapeshed/flim.shapeshed.com/src/_posts/making-the-case-for-make.md

 {
   "layout": "post",
-  "title": "Making a case for make",
+  "title": "Making the case for make",
   "date": "Wed Jan 08 2014 16:42:56 GMT+0000 (GMT)",
   "description": "Make gives you access to many tiny, powerful UNIX tools and shouldn't be overlooked as a build tool.", "tags": [